Lovat Scouts: "Sharpshooters"

-In 1916 the regiment formed detachments known as "sharpshooters" which used for observation and sniping work in France.
+In 1916, the regiment formed detachments known as "sharpshooters", which were used for observation and sniping work on the Western Front.

 Between the wars

-Postwar, a commission was set up to consider the shape of the Territorial Force (Territorial Army from 1 October 1921).
+Post-war, a commission was set up to consider the shape of the Territorial Force from 1 October 1921.
 The experience of the First World War made it clear that there was a surplus of cavalry.
 The commission decided that only the 14 most senior regiments were to be retained as cavalry, the others being variously converted to armoured cars or artillery.
-However, two Scottish Yeomanry regiments remained mounted as 'Scouts': the Scottish Horse and the Lovat Scouts (reduced to a single regiment).
+However, two Scottish Yeomanry regiments remained mounted as 'Scouts': the Scottish Horse and the Lovat Scouts (reduced to a single battalion).

 Second World War

 From May 1940 to June 1942, the Lovat Scouts provided the garrison in the Faroe Islands, protecting against the feared German invasion.
-The regiment at this time was under the command of Colonel Sir Donald Cameron of Lochiel, 26th Chief of Clan Cameron.
-After a period based in northern Scotland and Wales, the regiment was sent to Canada in December 1943 for specialist ski and mountain training.
+The regiment at this time was under the command of Lt.-Col. Sir Donald Cameron of Lochiel, 26th Chief of Clan Cameron.
+After stationing in Scotland, the regiment was sent to Canada in December 1943 for specialist ski and mountain training.
 They sailed on the Mauretania for 11 days.
-They pulled into Grand Central Station, New York and then travelled on the Canadian Pacific Railway eventually arriving in Jasper National Park after five days.
-The training started with basic ski training, with the emphasis on cross country work with the type of load that would have to be carried in action e.g. sleeping bag, rations for two or more days, and a rifle.
+They pulled into Grand Central Station, New York and then travelled on the Canadian Pacific Railway eventually arriving in Jasper, Alberta after five days.
+The training, which took place in remote areas of Jasper National Park, started with basic ski training.
+The emphasis was on cross country work with the type of load that would have to be carried in action e.g. sleeping bag, rations for two or more days, and a rifle.
 This was followed by survival instruction—what to do and what not to do to exist and function in very cold conditions e.g. by digging snow holes in which to sleep, or erecting simple shelters from the virgin pine and spruce forests.
 After this stage, there was instruction and practice in ascents on snow and ice, use of ice axe, crampons etc.